Buyer GuideOperator playbook

 SortlyNone nativelyManual / API onlyManualNo

-LineNow is purpose-built around true real-time POS sync because the rest of the closed-loop math (consumption rate, PAR, reorder point, demand classification) is only useful if the inventory state is current.
+LineNow is purpose-built around channel-aware POS and sales sync because the rest of the closed-loop math (consumption rate, PAR, reorder point, demand classification) is only useful if the inputs are current enough to trust.
 The full table is below.

 Why "real-time" matters for SMB reorder decisions